Ewarren7/ewarren7.github.io/source/_posts/2014-06-15-the-shoveled-hash.markdown

 comments: true
 categories:
 ---
-#Where's My Shovel asks the Hash
+##'Where's My Shovel' asks the Hash

 As a typical Ruby student, I became acquainted with arrays before hashes.
 The array shovel, aka `<<` really made sense to me and once I moved on to Hashes I found it very disconcerting that hashes were left shovelless.

-Now that my studies have moved into classes and duck punching I decided I would try and give my hashes shovels and see what became of it.
+Now that my studies have moved into classes and duck punching I decided I would try and give my hashes some shovels and see what became of it.

 ##A hash without a shovel